soccermetrics/soccermetrics-client-py/_sources/started.txt

 .. warning::

     This is a fictitious API ID and key.
-We ask all interested users to request access to the API in order to receive credentials.
+We ask all interested users to go to the `Soccermetrics Connect API website <https://developer.soccermetrics.net>`_ in order to receive credentials.

 If you call ``SoccermetricsRestClient`` without any parameters, the constructor will look for ``SOCCERMETRICS_APP_ID`` and ``SOCCERMETRICS_APP_KEY`` variables